ibm-cloud-docs/openwhisk/openwhisk_github.md

   ```
   {: pre}

   A commit to the GitHub repository by using a `git push` causes the trigger to be fired by the webhook.
-If there is a rule that matches the trigger, then the associated action will be invoked.
+If a rule matches the trigger, then the associated action is invoked.
   The action receives the GitHub webhook payload as an input parameter.
 Each GitHub webhook event has a similar JSON schema, but is a unique payload object that is determined by its event type.
   For more information about the payload content, see the [GitHub events and payload](https://developer.github.com/v3/activity/events/types/) API documentation.